You want college scholarships. We’ve got them.

 St. Edward’s University students participate in Air Force and Army ROTC through The University of Texas at Austin.
 Interested students should contact the University of Texas Air Force ROTC program at 512-471-1776 or the Army ROTC program at 512-471-5919.

-Varsity Athletics Scholarships
+Varsity Athletic Scholarships

 Coaches award scholarships to men and women to compete in NCAA Division II athletics in baseball/softball, basketball, volleyball (women only), cross country, tennis, soccer, golf and cheerleading.
 Contact the athletics department at 512-448-8448 for more information.
 St. Edward's University received eight rankings for student athletes from College Factual.